 Unoccluded color – Specifies the color to be returned by the texture for unoccluded areas.
 You can also use a texture map for this parameter.

 Distribution – Forces the rays to gather closer to the surface normal.
 The effect is that the dirt area is being narrowed closer to the contact edges.
+The Distribution parameter works with Inner occlusion, Ambient occlusion, and Ambient + inner occlusion modes.
 For ambient occlusion, set this parameter to 1.0 to get distribution similar to the ambient lighting on a diffuse surface.
 For more information, see the Distribution Parameter example below.

 Falloff – Controls the speed of the transition between occluded and unoccluded areas.
 For more information, see the Falloff Parameter example below.